The Role of Localisation and Translation in Global Markets

 Although this strategy is set around the actual product itself, rather than the company’s marketing efforts, it clearly shows just how important a localised, well-thought through approach can be when it comes to targeting foreign markets and overseas customers.

-An international mind-set to business becomes even more apparent when we take a closer look at some of the world’s leading technology and start-up organisations, founded already in the globalised world.
+An international mindset to business becomes even more apparent when we take a closer look at some of the world’s leading technology and start-up organisations, founded already in the globalised world.
 Businesses such as Facebook or Twitter, which due to cultural reasons are excluded from the Chinese market, responded to this by making an increased effort to fully understand the Chinese culture.
-Mark Zuckerburg, whose business is all about connecting people, said “How can you connect the whole world if you leave out a billion people?”
+Mark Zuckerberg, whose business is all about connecting people, said, “How can you connect the whole world if you leave out a billion people?